-When traffic is to be maintained within the limits of the section, approximately one half of the width of the section shall be treated in one application.
+When traffic is to be maintained within the limits of the section, approximately one half of the full section width shall be treated in one application.
 Complete coverage of the section shall be ensured.

 Treated areas shall not be opened to traffic until the asphalt material has been absorbed.